 How many stories have you heard about pension funds wiped out or underfunded?
 Governments from around the world had to step in with legislation to prop these pension funds.

 Lessons to be Learned from the Boomer Generation

 Generation Xers were born between 1965 to 1980, and Millenials born between the years 1981-2000.

 Boomers are a generation that saw double-digit mortgage rates and double-digit interest rate returns on investments.
 Double-digit mortgage rates are long gone, and for the average investor, so has the double-digit pace of returns on investments.

 In Barnes’s article, he goes on to list the Top 10 Investments for Baby Boomers.
-Now many of these Boomers are having to take Barne’s advice on low-interest-rate investments to fund their retirement.
+Many of these Boomers have to take Barne’s advice on low-interest-rate investments to fund their retirement.
 Barnes has U.S. Treasuries at the top of his list, and over the last couple of years, the average U.S. Treasury investor has seen a return of just over 2%.

 Barnes puts Real Estate Investment near the bottom of his list.
-Barnes does not give investment real estate the due it is worth; the principal pay down on an average mortgage provides you with a much higher rate of return on your initial down payment than a mere 2%.
+Barnes does not give investment real estate the due it is worth; in addition, the principal pay down on an average mortgage provides you with a much higher return rate on your initial down payment than a mere 2%.

 Eye Opener – Return on Your Original Home’s Down Payment

 When you examine your mortgage statement, it is broken out into two primary numbers; your annualized interest payments and principal pay down.
 The principal pay down on an average mortgage provides you with an interest rate of return, unlike any other financial investment.